-Watery eyes, constant sneezing, coughing or shortness of breath - the symptoms of pollen allergy are annoying and often limit the quality of life of those affected [1, 2].
-Unfortunately, hay fever season is no longer limited to the Spring and Summer months.
-The reason is climate change: the plant's leaves and buds sprout earlier, the pollen remains in the air longer and causes problems well into the Fall. .
+Watery eyes, constant sneezing, coughing or shortness of breath – pollen allergy symptoms are annoying and often limit the quality of life of those affected.[1, 2] Unfortunately, hay fever season is no longer limited to spring and summer months.
+The reason is climate change: the plants’ leaves and buds bloom earlier, and pollen remains in the air for longer – causing problems well into the autumn.

-What many don’t know: Pollen allergy is a chronic respiratory disease that should be treated.
-If this does not happen, the allergy can worsen from year to year and even lead to asthma – both the pollen allergy and asthma will then persist for a lifetime.
-For those who seek treatment at an early stage, it is possible to test whether a special immunotherapy, known as hyposensitization, may be suitable.
+What many people don’t know is that pollen allergy is a chronic respiratory disease that should be treated.
+If this does not happen, the allergy can worsen from year to year and even lead to asthma – both pollen allergy and asthma will then persist for a lifetime.
+For those who seek treatment at an early stage, it is possible to test whether special immunotherapy, known as hyposensitisation, may be suitable.
 This can reduce the symptoms of pollen allergy and the risk of asthma.

 But what exactly does a pollen allergy do to the body?
-How can it be recognized and treated?
+How can it be diagnosed?
 Can a pollen allergy be prevented?
-What is a cross-sensitivity?
-We answer these questions in this article.
-You will also learn what influence the weather – for example rain and thunderstorms – has on pollen and what you can do to relieve hay fever symptoms.
+Are there forms of pollen allergy treatment available?
+Find out in our article.
+You will also learn what influence the weather – for example, rain and thunderstorms – has on pollen and what you can do to relieve hay fever symptoms.

-In case of a pollen allergy, often also referred to as hay fever, the body reacts allergic to pollen - the pollen of plants In case of a pollen allergy, often also referred to as hay fever, the body reacts allergic to pollen - the pollen of plants .
+With a pollen allergy, often also referred to as hay fever, the body has an allergic reaction to the pollen of certain plants.
 Many plant species use pollen to spread their male genome.
-Heavy pollen grains can be transported by insects such as bees, Many plant species use pollen to spread their male genome.
-Heavy pollen grains can be transported by insects such as bees, light pollen grains spread with the wind and thus ensure the survival of the plant species.light pollen grains spread with the wind and thus ensure the survival of the plant species..
+Heavy pollen grains can be transported by insects such as bees, whereas light pollen grains spread with the wind and thus ensure the survival of the plant species.

-These so-called "wind-pollinated pollen" are only 10 to 20 micrometers in size and can easily be inhaled by humans.
-In the case of a pollen allergy, the normally harmless pollen triggers a violent allergic reaction in the body – especially in those parts of the body that come into contact with the pollen: nose, eyes, skin and respiratory tract.
+This wind-pollinated pollen are only 10 to 20 micrometres in size and can easily be inhaled by humans.
+For pollen allergy sufferers, normally harmless pollen triggers a violent allergic reaction in the body – especially in parts of the body that come into contact with the pollen: nose, eyes, skin and respiratory tract.
 Those affected suffer from swollen and irritated eyes, a cold or a dry cough.
-These and other symptoms of hay fever are also known as "allergic rhinitis". .
+These and other symptoms of hay fever are also known as allergic rhinitis.

-By the way: The term "hay fever" originates from the observation that contact with hay causes symptoms in people with a grass pollen allergy – due to the pollen also present in hay.
-The word hay fever is also often used for allergies to pollen from early bloomers, such as birch, alder or hazel.
+Did you know that the term ‘hay fever’ originates from the observation that contact with hay causes symptoms in people with a grass pollen allergy – due to the pollen also present in hay.
+The word ‘hay fever’ is also often used for allergies to pollen from plants, such as birch, alder or hazel.

-When inhaled, the plant pollen reaches the mucous membranes of the nose and lungs.
-The ingredients of the pollen, small protein components, are released on the mucous membranes.
-The proteins are actually harmless, but in case of a pollen allergy they are classified as dangerous by the body.
-The immune system then develops special IgE antibodies tailored to the pollen proteins.
+When inhaled, small protein components in plant pollen reach the mucous membranes of your nose and lungs.
+The proteins are actually harmless, but for pollen allergy sufferers, they are classified as dangerous by the body.
+The immune system then develops special IgE antibodies tailored to fight the pollen proteins.
 The IgE antibodies bind to mast cells.
-The antibodies on these mast cells are now able to immediately recognize the allergen (i.e. the pollen proteins) upon renewed contact.
-This process is called sensitization .
+The antibodies on these mast cells are able to immediately recognise the allergen (that is, the pollen proteins) when it next enters the body.
+This process is called sensitisation.

-diately: the antibodies on the mast cells recognize the pollen proteins and bind them.
+The antibodies on the mast cells recognise the pollen proteins and bind them.
 The mast cells then release messenger substances.
-The messenger substance histamine triggers the typical symptoms of hay fever: sneezing, red, watery eyes and coughing [10, 14].
+The messenger substance histamine triggers typical hay fever symptoms: sneezing, red, watery eyes, and coughing.[11, 14]

-The pollen allergy is part of type 1 allergies, the so-called immediate type.
-This means that symptoms occur immediately after contact with the allergen.
+The pollen allergy is considered a type 1 allergy: the immediate type.
+This means that pollen allergy symptoms occur immediately after contact with the allergen.
 Symptoms can still occur up to six hours later.

-By the way: Genes also play a role in pollen allergy!
+Did you know that genes also play a role in pollen allergy?
 The more family members are affected, the higher the risk for children in this family to develop an allergic disease as well.
-For example, if both parents have the same allergy, 50 to 70 percent of the children will also develop an .
+For example, if both parents have the same allergy, 50 to 70 per cent of the children will also develop one.